whostolebenfrog/lein-postgres/README.md

 ## Thanks

-That's to OpenTable for the excellent embedded postgres plugin and Joe Littlejohn for [lein-embongo](https://github.com/joelittlejohn/lein-embongo) which was used as a base for some of the code here.
+Thanks to OpenTable for the excellent embedded postgres plugin and Joe Littlejohn for [lein-embongo](https://github.com/joelittlejohn/lein-embongo) which was used as a base for some of the code here.

 ## License